 The View’s affordable rental housing includes:

 - 38 units for youth participating in BladeRunners’ entry-level construction program.
-These are found on two floors of housing for Aboriginal youth, known as BladeRunners Place.
+These are found on two floors of housing for Indigenous youth, known as BladeRunners Place.
 Some of these youth helped renovate the building.
 A tenant support worker from BladeRunners provides help for the BladeRunners tenants.

 - 42 units that give priority to people already working or living in the Downtown Eastside who earn between $26,000 and $40,000 per year.